23 de febrero de 2026 • AgenticSEO • 3 min de lectura

 Nobody owns: semantic SEO, SEO automation, LLM SEO, agentic SEO, or GEO/AEO.

-That’s our opening.
+That’s my opening.

 Expectations